flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.email()` - requires the field's value to be a valid email address.
 - `FormBuilderValidators.ip()` - requires the field's value to be a valid IP address.
 - `FormBuilderValidators.url()` - requires the field's value to be a valid URL.
-- `FormBuilderValidators.portNumber()` - requires the field's to be an valid port number.
+- `FormBuilderValidators.portNumber()` - requires the field's to be a valid port number.
-- `FormBuilderValidators.macAddress()` - requires the field's to be an valid MAC address.
+- `FormBuilderValidators.macAddress()` - requires the field's to be a valid MAC address.

 ### Numeric validators